PaulIshak/supertidy/README.md

 # supertidy
 PHP Super Tidy

+Please feel free to modify this as you wish.

-Just include supertidy.php and implement as follows
+Just include supertidy.php and implement as follows:

 $html = "<YOUR HTML>";